lbuk/portfolio-website/_portfolio/MappingBuildingStratificationin2D.markdown

 </div>

 <div class="col three caption">
 	Mapping the proportion of empty homes by floor.
+For each floor of the building footprint, 1 square equals approximately 0.5%.
 </div>